 What is Last-Mile Delivery?

 A parcel delivery begins from a manufacturing plant to the warehouse, this is referred to as the first mile of any delivery.
-Once the customer places the order, the specific product is transported from the warehouses to the different distribution centres, this is the middle mile delivery.
+Once the customer places the order, the specific product is transported from the warehouses to the different distribution centers, this is the middle mile delivery.

 Each of these separate deliveries has its route, location, and schedule.
 A last-mile delivery system helps with the management, tracking, and scheduling of such deliveries.